 Elijah Wood, Clea DuVall, Jordana Brewster and Shawn Hatosy appear in the music video for "Another Brick in the Wall, part 2", performed by the Class of '99, which is featured in the film's soundtrack.
-In keeping with her character Stokley, Clea DuVall does not lip sync the lyrics with her co-stars.
+In keeping with her character Stokely, Clea DuVall does not lip sync the lyrics with her co-stars.

 In exchange for product placement in this film for clothier Tommy Hilfiger's fashion line, the teens from the movie's cast appeared together in a TV commercial & print ad campaign for Tommy Jeans throughout 1998.

-The girl student with the black top and tan skirt who laughs at Elijah Wood getting his balls smashed into a flagpole was Austin rocker Sarah Talbot, who at the time was the front woman for The Hollywood Wife Beaters.
+(at around 10 mins) The girl student with the black top and tan skirt who laughs at Elijah Wood getting his balls smashed into a flagpole was Austin rocker Sarah Talbot, who at the time was the front woman for The Hollywood Wife Beaters.
 Laughing at Wood was her idea and the director kept it in.

-Among the motivational banners in the school's locker room is a sign that says "The will to win comes from within" which is particularly appropriate considering the body snatcher nature of the alien invaders taking over the staff and student body.
+(at around 1h 30 mins) Among the motivational banners in the school's locker room is a sign that says "The will to win comes from within" which is particularly appropriate considering the body snatcher nature of the alien invaders taking over the staff and student body.

-The bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
+Harry Jay Knowles: (at around 12 mins) the bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
 Knowles, most famous for his movie news website "Ain't it Cool News," is a long time friend of Robert Rodriguez and a fellow resident of Austin, Texas, where this movie was filmed.

 The trivia items below may give away important plot points.